rairprotocol/dev-dapp-season1/README.md

 # Rewards

 Season 1 rewards are 50,000,000 RAIR + bonus partner tokens!!
 Season 1 starts now through May 2025.
 Join early to have more time to complete tasks.
+Your rewards will be held in an abstracted Alchemy smart wallet that is connected to your GitHub account and will be released to you at the end of the season.

 # Help